Anthony Gargiulo

-Anthony Gargiulo (born November 20, 1984) is a former American professional Canadian football defensive end who played in the Canadian Football League (CFL).
+Anthony Gargiulo (born November 20, 1984) is an American former professional football defensive end who played for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Dartmouth.

-Early life and high school
+Early life

 Gargiulo grew up in the Neshanic Station section of Branchburg, New Jersey and attended Immaculata High School in Somerville, New Jersey, where he played football and lacrosse.
 He was named first team All-Skyland Conference and second team All-State in football as a senior.

 College career

 Gargiulo was a member of the Dartmouth Big Green for four seasons.
 Gargiulo began to see significant playing time as a sophomore and was named honorable mention All-Ivy League after recording five sacks.
 He was named first team All-Ivy after leading the conference with twelve sacks and the team with 14 tackles for loss.
 Gargiulo was named first team All-Ivy again as a senior after recording 58 tackles, 21 tackles for a loss, and eight sacks with one fumble recovery and one forced fumble.
 Gargiulo finished his collegiate career with a school record 25 sacks.

 After his senior season, Gargiulo joined the Dartmouth Rugby team and was a member of the club's 2006 Ivy Rugby Conference squad.